Behavioural pseudometrics for continuous-time diffusions: The processes we consider: diffusions

 \subsection{Definition of Feller-Dynkin Process}

 Let $E$ be a locally compact, Hausdorff space with a countable base.
 We also equip the set $E$ with its Borel $\sigma$-algebra $\mathcal{B}(E)$ that we will denote by $\cE$.
 The previous topological hypotheses also imply that $E$ is $\sigma$-compact and Polish.
+We will denote $\Delta$ for the 1-bounded metric that generates the topology making $E$ Polish.